apache/couchdb-documentation/src/api/basics.rst

 - ``503 - Service Unavailable``

-  The request can't be serviced at this time, either because the cluster is overloaded, a security migration is underway, or some other reason.
+  The request can't be serviced at this time, either because the cluster is overloaded, maintenance is underway, or some other reason.
-  The request may be retried as-is, perhaps in a couple minutes.
+  The request may be retried without changes, perhaps in a couple of minutes.